 The University of Redlands' Certificate in LGBTQ Leadership's online coursework equips students with an in-depth understanding of the key issues that face the LGBTQ community and reveals the benefits of an intersectional approach to leadership.

-As the LGBTQ movement continues to expand across the country with advocacy and social-service organizations in schools, colleges, and community centers, the need and demand for specialized LGBTQ Leadership training has risen.
+As the LGBTQ movement continues to expand across the country with advocacy and social-service organizations in schools, colleges, and community centers, the need and demand for specialized LGBTQ Leadership training have risen.
 This LGBTQ Leadership Certificate is designed to address this need, providing training for mission-driven individuals, aspiring leaders, teachers, and activists to be more informed and experienced allies for the LGBTQ community.

 The Certificate program increases awareness of what is essential for providing effective LGBTQ leadership.
 Through the curriculum, LGBTQ Certificate students will:

-The Certificate in LGBTQ Leadership is an accelerated program that can be completed in six months and includes six online seminar courses and an in-person internship, costing $400 each, and schloarships are available.
+The Certificate in LGBTQ Leadership is an accelerated program that can be completed in eight months and includes six online seminar courses costing $400 each.
 The online structure of the certificate seminars is ideal for working professionals, fitting seamlessly within busy schedules.
 The courses are delivered synchronously, fostering engagement, and connection with the seminar leaders.
 Each seminar is facilitated by Dr. Donovan Ackley III and complimented by two guest speakers, ensuring students have access to in-demand knowledge of LGBTQ Leadership concepts.

 The certificate program aims to train and increase the number of LGBTQ community leaders through leading theory, hands-on learning, and collaboration with peers, instructors, and LGBTQ organizations.
 Students are encouraged to engage with members of their cohort to work on a community project that puts seminar knowledge into action, expanding their professional skill set.
 Dr. Ackley works with students as they progress through the program, to integrate any organizations they are developing, volunteering with, or working with currently in some way.
 He also provides many resources that allow students to begin to network in the LGBTQ+ community.